robinarmingaud/FARC/README.md

 - Added new activities
 - Added separate activities for infected and exposed people
 - More detailed report with additional graphs : probability of infection and cumulative dose comparison
-- When windows opening is selected, we now consider windows opened suring breaks and intervals are computed from the last time windows were opened
+- When windows opening is selected, we now consider windows opened during breaks

 ### Internationalization
 - Made all the application translatable and provided a French translation